enpyth/9791TestA2/README.md

 # Racing Simulation System

+This project is for Assignment2, and the report path is 'docs/REPORT.pdf'.

 ## Overview
 This Java-based application simulates a racing system that models race cars, tracks, and racing strategies.
 The system provides detailed track characteristics, weather conditions, and performance calculations for racing simulations.